okfn/okfn.github.com/blog/_posts/2017-11-29-validating-scraped-data-using-goodtables.md

 [1859,-] [duplicate-row] Row 1859 is duplicated to row(s) 1858
 ```

 A-ha!
-Now it found an error: a couple duplicate rows.
+Now it found an error: duplicate rows.
 Depending on the data, this might or might not be an issue.
 Goodtables is helpful enough to tell us the row numbers, let's take a look at them:

 | name | role | function | remuneration | department | year | month |